sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma.md

   done
 fi
 ```

-With that completed the script now goes through the process of launching a docker container of ElastAlert.
+With that completed, the script now goes through the process of launching a docker container of ElastAlert.
 This container will test each rule to ensure that it runs successfully, quickly, and does not return to many false positives.
-If a rule fails any of these checks it is moved to a Manual Review Folder or the Slow Rule Folder.
+If a rule fails any of these checks, it is moved to a Manual Review Folder or the Slow Rule Folder.
 Otherwise, the rule is moved directly to the Production Rule Folder.

 ```python
 if [[ "$TESTRULES" == 1 ]]; then